Pittsburgh Steelers: Coaches

+From right to left: Noll, Cowher, and Tomlin combined for a 571–381–4 (.597) record from 1969 to 2025, winning a total of six Super Bowls.

-The Steelers have had 16 coaches through their history.
+The Steelers have had 17 coaches through their history.
 They have cycled through the fewest head coaches in the modern NFL history.
 Their first coach was Forrest Douds, who coached them to a 3–6–2 record in 1933.
 Chuck Noll had the longest term as head coach with the Steelers; he is one of only four coaches to coach a single NFL team for 23 years.
-Hired prior to the 2007 season, the Steelers current coach is Mike Tomlin.
+Noll is widely credited with building the franchise's dynasty of the 1970s, winning four Super Bowls and leading the team with 209 all-time victories.
+Since Noll's hiring in 1969, the Steelers have had remarkable continuity at the position, employing only four head coaches: Noll, Bill Cowher (1992–2006), Mike Tomlin (2007–2025), and Mike McCarthy, who was hired prior to the 2026 season.
+Both Cowher and Tomlin continued the team's tradition of success, each leading the Steelers to a Super Bowl victory during their respective tenures.